Known Agents (updated 1 hour ago)

 Won't other bots just scrape my pages and sell the data?

 It's possible, but Automatic Robots.txt also lets you block third-party AI Data Providers and general Scrapers, in addition to first-party AI Data Scrapers.
-Many of them also follow robots.txt rules.
+Most of them also follow robots.txt rules.

 You can also use Agent Analytics to monitor suspicious activity and bots that ignore your rules.
-You can then inspect their attributes, such as location and IP address, and block them with your firewall.
+You can then inspect their attributes, such as location and IP address, and forcefully block them.

 What about bots that don't identify themselves?

 Use Agent Analytics to monitor unidentified automated browsers, suspicious activity, and bots that ignore your rules.
-You can then inspect their attributes, such as location and IP address, and block them with your firewall.
+You can then inspect their attributes, such as location and IP address, and forcefully block them.

 How can I enforce these rules?